 When the SIM arrives, how do I activate my new Vaya service?

-It’s dead simple.
+It’s extremely simple to activate your SIM when it arrives from Vaya.
 It’s also almost exactly the same process, whoever you pick and you’re best to do it online.
-Once you receive your SIM pack, go to Vaya's website and simply click on the pink button in the top right of the screen : It says “Activate”.
+Once you receive your SIM pack, go to Vaya’s WEBSITE and simply click on the pink button in the top right of the screen: It says “Activate”.
 Then, the connection of your new number or Vaya number will be initiated.

 How long does it take to port my phone number from the phone company I’m with now, to Vaya?